5 Sure-Fire Ways To Talk To People Online

 Be Safe Online

 Above all else, be safe online.
-There are always people out there trying to get your personal information so they can steal from you.
+There are always people out there trying to get your personal information, so they can steal from you.
 Also, do not ever meet anyone that you talked to online in a private place or give them your home address.
 You should meet them in a public place in separate cars.
-You can even bring a friend if you want.
+You can even bring a friend if you want and if nothing else, be sure to let someone know when, where and who you plan to meet.

 Use Common Sense

 Basically, you just need to use common sense.
 If you would not say or do something in person, then do not say or do it online.
-Once you put something out there, it is public and everyone can see it.
+Once you share something, it is public and everyone can see it.
 Even if you post it in a private room, there is no guarantee that the person or people you are talking to will not share that information.
-So, be careful what you share with others.
+So, be careful and thoughtful what you share with others.